facileWizard/SystemDesgin/README.md

 > **Author:** Aditya Kumar Singh
 >
 > **GitHub:** [facileWizard](https://github.com/facileWizard)

+##### Note : Little bit busy with a new prep right now will update new designs soon.
 --------

 This has System Design Questions and general questions for System Integration too related to ERP landscape.